 Joanne.Drummond@pge.com | Office (530) 889-3166 | Cell (530) 510-1064

 Articles about PGE

-Non-compliant residents in your FWC: Is there a "problem" property in your FWC, a neighbor (or absentee owner) who doesn't comply with required county or city abatement ordinances?
-Try using the resources here for implementing a 30-Day Courtesy Notice Program (download and read the documents linked below.
-This has been successfully used in numerous Firewise Communities to convince owners of "dirty" properties that they need to come into compliance with the law.
+Non-compliant residents in your FWC: Is there a "problem" property in your FWC, a neighbor (or absentee owner) who doesn't comply with required county abatement ordinances?
+Try using the resources here for implementing a 30-Day Courtesy Notice Program (download and read the documents linked below).
+This has been successfully used in several Firewise Communities to convince owners of "dirty" properties that they need to come into compliance with the law.
 Making the 30-Day Notice work.docx guidelines for how to implement the program (MS Word docx)30-Day Clean-Up Courtesy Notice template - lot with structure.docx (MS Word docx)30-Day Clean-Up Courtesy Notice template - vacant lot.docx (MS Word docx)